CPR in Society (CPRiS)

 Contact us: email@example.com

-Passionate about issues such as homelessness, the refugee crisis and climate change?
-Hopeful for a world where equality in health is a reality for us all, not just the chosen few?
+Interested in global health issues such as homelessness, the refugee crisis and climate change?
 Bristol Students for Global Health is part of the national organisation Students for Global Health and international IFMSA, who believe in “a fair and just world in which equity in health is a reality for all”.
 It is a student network and registered charity tackling global and local health inequalities through education, advocacy and community action.
 We offer opportunities to get involved in national and international movements such as training and conferences.
 At a local level in Bristol, we organise events throughout the year to both raise awareness, act and fundraise for important local and global health issues.